brynnsmith/astronomypotd/README.md

 # astronomypotd
-NASA - Astronomy Photo of the Day
+Astronomy Photo of the Day

 <a href="https://astronomypotd.brynnsmith.com/">https://astronomypotd.brynnsmith.com/</a>